mwcoleman/mwcoleman.github.io/about.md

 published: true
 ---

-Hi there.
-My name's Matt and I live in Melbourne (Aus).
-I'm part electronic engineer, part data analyst, and part climbing-dirtbag.
+Hi.
+My name's Matt and I live in Melbourne (Australia).
+I'm part electronic engineer, part data analyst, and part outdoors enthusiast.

 ### More Information

-I'm a qualified Engineer studying A.I./data science at Monash University.
-To get in touch click below.
+I'm a qualified Engineer whose worked across the health, telecommunications, and power industries.
+I'm currently studying A.I./data science at Monash University.
+I'm interested in many things such as machine learning, data science and software development; and generally enjoy building, testing, breaking and fixing things.
+Most of all I love to learn.

+Feel free to get in touch through my linked.in page.
+Thanks for visiting!